CountZES: Counting via Zero-Shot Exemplar Selection: Method

 The vector $\mathbf{v}_i$ thus represents the semantic appearance of region $\mathbf{b}_i$ in the SAM feature space.
 Since the magnitude of pooled features may vary with object size, texture, or illumination, direct comparison between descriptors can be biased toward high-energy regions.
-To mitigate this effect, we apply $\ell_2$ normalization so that all descriptors lie on a unit hypersphere, ensuring that their pairwise dot products correspond to cosine similarity.
+To mitigate this effect, we apply $\ell_2$-normalization so that all descriptors lie on a unit hypersphere, ensuring that their pairwise dot products correspond to cosine similarity.

 While each descriptor $\mathbf{v}_i$ captures the visual characteristics of a single-instance region, these descriptors may still vary due to pose, scale, illumination, or minor background interference.
-To isolate the most representative exemplar, we cluster the descriptors in SAM’s feature space to identify the dominant appearance pattern.
-Specifically, we cluster ${\mathbf{v}_i}$ into two groups using cosine similarity, forming a majority and a minority cluster.
+To isolate the most representative exemplar, we cluster the descriptors in feature space to identify the dominant appearance pattern.
+Specifically, we perform binary clustering on ${\mathbf{v}_i}$, forming a majority and a minority cluster.
 This partition effectively separates the visually consistent, frequently occurring appearances from peripheral or noisy ones.
 The majority cluster $\mathcal{C}_{\text{maj}}$ captures the dominant object appearance, and the exemplar whose descriptor is closest to its centroid is selected as the representative exemplar, $\mathbf{b}_{\text{FCE}} = \arg\max_{\mathbf{b}_i \in \mathcal{C}_{\text{maj}}} s(\mathbf{v}_i, \mu_{\text{maj}})$.
-Where $s(\cdot,\cdot)$ denotes cosine similarity and $\mu_{\text{maj}}$ is the normalized mean feature of the majority cluster.
+Where $s(\cdot,\cdot)$ denotes cosine similarity and $\mu_{\text{maj}}$ is the mean feature descriptor of the majority cluster.
 The selected exemplar $\mathbf{b}_{\text{FCE}}$ thus reflects the shared visual characteristics across all single-instance proposals.
 By grounding exemplar selection in feature-level consensus rather than count statistics, FCE complements DGE by emphasizing visual coherence.

-Ultimately, the best exemplars obtained from DAE, DGE, and FCE collectively form the final exemplar set for counting.
-Selecting one exemplar per stage, rather than multiple exemplars from a single stage, introduces cross-perspective diversity (see ablations in Sec.~\ref{experiments}).
-This diversity improves counting performance by enabling the counter to perceive object variations more comprehensively and reducing bias toward any single representation modality.
+Ultimately, $\mathbf{b}_{\text{DAE}}$, $\mathbf{b}_{\text{DGE}}$, and $\mathbf{b}_{\text{FCE}}$ constitute the final set of exemplars, which is forwarded to the density estimator to produce the final density map and count prediction.
+Selecting one exemplar per stage, rather than all exemplars from a single stage, introduces cross-perspective diversity (see ablations in Sec.~\ref{experiments}).